MechanicalRock/mechanicalrock.github.io/_posts/2022-06-09-fivetran-webhook-notifications.md

 ### Creating a Serverless Webhook Listener

 1. Clone the [Fivetran-Slack-Notifications](https://github.com/JMiocevich/Fivetran-Slack-Notifications) repo
-2. Deploy into your aws account using ```./ci/scripts/deploy.sh```, see [ReadMe](https://github.com/JMiocevich/Fivetran-Slack-Notifications#readme)
+2. Deploy into your aws account using ```./ci/scripts/deploy.sh```, see the example repo [readMe](https://github.com/JMiocevich/Fivetran-Slack-Notifications#readme)
 3. Save the slackWebhook URL in ```SlackApiSecret``` in secret manager
-4. Generate a random set of characters for fivetran signing verification and save to ```FiveTranSigningKeySecret``` in secret manager, see Fivetran's [documentation](https://fivetran.com/docs/rest-api/webhooks#signing) on payload signing
+4. Generate a [secret key](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.hmacsha256.-ctor?view=net-6.0) for [HMACSHA256](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.hmacsha256?view=net-6.0) encryption which will be used signing verification and save to ```FiveTranSigningKeySecret``` in secret manager.

 #### Discussion